talhakum/ClubTrips/README.md

 * A group name must be different than the existing one.
 * A user name must be different than the existing one.
-* Default emoji is assigned a group if group creator doesn't select any.
+* Default emoji is assigned to a group if group creator doesn't select any.

 #### Requirements